-Emma Ongman is an interdisciplinary artist, self-taught musician, and arts administrator.
-Working with photography, video, audio, and ceramics, she explores the poetics of image failure as a tool to engage with the aftermath of loss and the ongoing work of suicide prevention.
-She embraces tech-accidents and the recycling of materials as reflections on non-linear growth, adaption, and transformation.
+Emma Ongman is an interdisciplinary artist and arts administrator.
+Working between photography and ceramics, her research focuses on the poetics of failure as a tool to engage with systems of productivity, obsolescence, and value.
+She embraces accidents and the recycling of second-hand materials as reflections on non-linear growth, adaption, and transformation.

 Ongman holds a dual major Bachelor of Arts Honours degree with Distinction from the University of Guelph and has received grants from the Ontario Arts Council and the Guelph Arts Council.
-She has been an artist in residence at Céline Bureau (Montréal, QC), Roundtable Residency (Toronto, ON), and Ed Video (Guelph, ON).
-In summer 2026, she will curate an exhibition at McBride Contemporain and undertake a ceramics residency at Centre des arts visuels, culminating in an exhibition at Galerie McClure in August.
-Ongman currently lives and works in Montréal.
+She has previously been an artist in residence at Céline Bureau (Montréal, QC), Roundtable Residency (Toronto, ON), and Ed Video (Guelph, ON).
+In summer 2026, she will curate a group exhibition at McBride Contemporain and undertake a ceramics residency at Centre des arts visuels, culminating in an exhibition at Galerie McClure in August.
+In fall 2026, her work will be shown as a part of Regarde!, a group exhibition curated by Anaïs Castro and organized by the City of Montréal.

 email: emma.ongman [at] icloud.com